caprice-j/ggbash/README.md

 As far as I know, there are no previous attempts to implement a new interface to ggplot2.
 Reports of similar attempts are welcomed.

-About the different way to generate scatterplot matrix, `GGally::ggpairs` does the similar work.
+About a different way to generate scatterplot matrix, `GGally::ggpairs` does the similar work.
 The major differences are:

 -   `GGally::ggpairs` output the scatterplot matrix in one plot, while `ggbash` outputs each subplot as a plot.
 -   `GGally::ggpairs` uses `ggplot2::ggsave` to save a plot with no default filename, while `ggbash` uses `| png` or `| pdf` pipe chains with auto-generated filenames.